cabforum/netsec/docs/NSR.md

 ## Requirements

-The CA SHALL adhere to these Requirements on or before 2025-04-29.
+Prior to 2025-03-12, the CA SHALL adhere to these Requirements or Version 1.7 of the Network and Certificate System Security Requirements.
+Effective 2025-03-12, the CA SHALL adhere to these Requirements.

 ### 1. CA Infrastructure and Network Equipment Configuration